siriusctrl/UniPublic/ML/week2.md

 - Missing value
   - Ignore it in both training and testing dataset.
 - Advantages of NB
-  - Very simple to build, and run extremely fast to make decisions
+  - Simple, fast prediction.
-  - <u>Works well in many application areas</u>, since it does not have a hash restriction of the data type.
+  - <u>Works well in many application areas</u>, no hash restriction
   - <u>Scales easily</u> for large number of dimensions and data size
   - Decent interpretability
   - No need of exactly value of $P(Y=c_k|X_i=x_i)$, since we only care about which one is better.